cytomining/DeepProfiler-handbook/DeepProfiler-Handbook/docs/04-train-infer.md

 If using a pretrained model, skip this step and move to 4.2 directly.

+The minimal command for training can look like:

 ```
 python3 deepprofiler --root=/home/ubuntu/project/ --config filename.json train
 ```